 Back in the 1990s.
 Charles “Skip” Duggan and friends co-started the famous Sunday afternoon antique car parades.
 Everyone who had an antique and/or vintage car joined the show and had fun.
 The condition was not important; having fun was!

 Since then, each Sunday afternoon, island car owners gather at the old Twine Shanty on Langram Ave. (just north and east of the Miller Ferry dock).
 A pre-parade party ensues, followed by the singing of the National Anthem before departing for the town!

 Around 2:00 p.m., the parade starts, and the Put-in-Bay Police lead a tour of the island.
-As the procession approaches the downtown area, the children are gathering along the route anxious;y awaiting that candy truck to round the corner!
+As the procession approaches the downtown area, the children gather along the route, anxiously awaiting that candy truck to round the corner!
 Adults and locals gather to see what new cars may be in this weekend edition of the Antique Car Parade.
-After the parade, island business owners and residents host the antique car parade participants to a post parade party.
+After the parade, island business owners and residents host the antique car parade participants at a post-parade party.

 Put-in-Bay Antique Car Parade Route

 The parade departs from the twine shanty near the Miller Ferry and heads east and then North on Put-in-Bay Road.
 The lead car is an antique police car (Andy Griffith’s Mayberry Police Car Replica), followed by the antique fire trucks.
 The vehicles progressively follow from this point onward.
 The very last two vehicles are usually the Candy Truck (and yes, they have people throwing out candy from the back for the kids!!!) and an official Put-in-Bay police cruiser.